ShifatSarwar/EduShare2/README.md

-# EduShare is an Android LMS Application
+# EduShare2 is an Android LMS Application

 ### Its features include: